Skip to content

 If there is one change that makes the biggest difference for weight loss after 40 for women, it is consistent strength training.
 Building and maintaining muscle directly addresses the metabolic slowdown that makes weight management increasingly difficult.

-Strength training after 40 provides multiple benefits:
+Strength training after 40 provides multiple benefits beyond weight loss:

 • Preserves and builds metabolism-supporting muscle tissue